dankegel/uusm-drupal6-theme-demo/README.md

 6) Open the site in a browser (e.g. http://localhost );
 you should see the normal Drupal 6 installation page, but with a uusm-theme-demo profile.
 Choose that!
+(You might need to visit http://localhost/install.php explicitly if you put database info into settings.php already.)

+7) Using the usual admin web interface, enable the UUSM theme and make it the default.
+(Hmm, why didn't the profile do that?)

-7) Notice all the 'Undefined index' warnings.
+8) Go to the site's home page.
+Notice all the 'Undefined index' warnings.
 What's up with that, eh?